zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

 ### :keyboard: Activity: Use Copilot to fix our registration bug :bug:

 1. Let's ask Copilot to suggest where our bug might be coming from.
-Open the **Copilot Chat** panel and ask the following.
+Open the **Copilot Chat** panel in **Ask mode** and ask the following.

    > <img width="13px" src="https://github.com/user-attachments/assets/98fd5d2e-ea29-4a4a-9212-c7050e177a69" /> **Prompt**
    >